Graduate Student Travel Funding

 - Conference registration fee receipt.

-- Lodging receipts: The maximum that UCLA will reimburse for domestic lodging is $275/night.
+- Domestic lodging receipts: The maximum that UCLA will reimburse for domestic lodging is $333/night.
 Must be itemized with amount and method of payment indicated.
 Lodging expenses that include personal expenses (i.e., room service and entertainment) will not be reimbursed.

-- Meal receipts: The maximum that UCLA will reimburse for domestic meals is $79/day.
+- Meal receipts: The maximum that UCLA will reimburse for domestic meals is $92/day.
 Receipts must be itemized with amount and method of payment indicated.
 Alcohol is not reimbursable.

-- Arline tickets: Receipts must include your name, flight itinerary, airfare amount, method of payment/billing information, and class of travel (economy class only).
+- Arline tickets: Receipts must include your name, flight itinerary, airfare amount, method of payment/billing information, and class of travel (Regular or “Basic” Economy only.
+“Premium Economy” and “Economy Plus” are not allowed.).

 - UCLA charges a mandatory carbon mitigation fee on all airfare paid by or reimbursed by the University.
 The fees are $9 for domestic and $25 for international.
 This fee will be included as part of your grant (the Department cannot cover this fee in addition to the grant) and is reimbursed directly to the University.